Learn about the teams, organizations, and coordination going in to creating the new Durham Transit Plan

 Stakeholders and Focus Groups

 The Durham Transit Plan team will conduct targeted engagement with various groups through meetings and interviews to inform specific aspects of the plan.
+We will maintain consistent communication and collaboration with these groups to promote understanding and support for the final Transit Plan.
 These groups include:

 - community groups

 - education groups including local schools and universities

 - religious institutions